HomeBlogHow to Consolidate Your Debt

+How do you consolidate your debt?
 2020 turned out to be a lucrative year for the mortgage and real estate sector.
 Despite dire predictions by real estate professionals in Ontario and across the country, homeowners did not fall into mortgage arrears in large numbers.
-House sales did not dwindle and the average house price did not fall by as high as 18% as many had forecasted.
+House sales did not decline, and the average house price did not drop as much as the forecasted 18%.

 The opposite happened.
-In Ontario, the price of a single-dwelling property increased to an all-time average selling price of 932,222 thousand.
+In Ontario, the price of a single-dwelling property increased to an all-time average selling price of $932,222.
 This represents an 11.2% increase from this time last year when we were at the early stages of the pandemic.
-This trend was seen in other Provinces across the country as strong Federal Government measures were implemented in a direct effort to back the real estate and mortgage sector.
+Similar trends were seen nationwide as strong federal measures directly supported the real estate and mortgage sectors.

 What is mortgage debt consolidation?
-Debt consolidation represents taking out a mortgage loan using your property as collateral and utilizing existing equity in your home to merge all debt payments (liabilities) under this one loan to reduce the payments to just one monthly payment.
-Interest rates will generally be lower than higher interest debts including credit cards and the monthly payments will be lower than payments for other outstanding liabilities.
+Debt consolidation involves taking out a mortgage loan using your property as collateral to merge all debt payments into one monthly payment.
+Interest rates are usually lower than those on higher-interest debts such as credit cards, leading to reduced monthly payments.

 If an Ontario homeowner has been turned down by a bank or credit union due to damaged credit, many well-established private lenders in Ontario will be able to negotiate different debt consolidation loan options despite a poor credit score.

-Private mortgage loans that can help consolidate your existing debts into one manageable monthly payments include:
+Private mortgage loans that can help consolidate your existing debts into one manageable monthly payment include:

 1. Home equity Loans